keycloak/keycloak/themes/src/main/resources/theme/keycloak-preview/account/resources/README.md

 Building
 --------
 First, you must install node and npm.
+The recommended version of npm is 6.9.0 or higher.

 Then run install.

 `npm install`